Surgery obstructions from Khovanov homology: Examples and applications

 \subsection{A first example: the figure eight}

 It is well known that the figure eight knot $K=4_1$ does not admit lens space surgeries.
 In fact, Thurston \cite{Thurston1980} classified the non-hyperbolic fillings of $S^3\smallsetminus\nu(K)$ and showed that they all have infinite fundamental group.
-That $K$ does not admit lens space surgeries has been reproved using the machinery of instanton Floer homology \cite{KK1990, Klassen1991}, essential laminations \cite{Delman1995}, character varieties \cite{Tanguay1996} and most recently, Heegaard-Floer homology \cite{OSz2005-lens}.
+That $K$ does not admit lens space surgeries has been reproved using the machinery of $SU(2)$-representation spaces \cite{KK1990, Klassen1991}, essential laminations \cite{Delman1995}, character varieties \cite{Tanguay1996} and most recently, Heegaard Floer homology \cite{OSz2005-lens}.
 As a first example of the width obstructions developed here, we show that Khovanov homology detects that $K$ does not admit finite fillings.

 $K$ is a strongly invertible knot, and this symmetry is shown in Figure \ref{fig:figure8-inversion} together with the associated quotient tangle.
 We have given two equivalent views of the associated quotient tangle.
 The first of these shows that the branch sets for integer surgeries may be expressed as closed 3-braids.
 For we have that $\tau(n)\simeq\overline{\beta_n}$, the closure of $\beta_n$.
 The Khovanov homology groups $\Khred(\tau(-1))$, $\Khred(\tau(0))$ and $\Khred(\tau(+1))$ are given in Figure \ref{fig:figure8-homology} (note in particular that $\chi(\Khred(\tau(0)))=\det(\tau(0))=0$).
 Notice that $\wmin=2$ and that the tangle is decay generic.
 It follows at once that $K$ does not admit lens space surgeries applying Theorem \ref{thm:lens}, and it seems worth pointing out that this result could have been inferred simply by inspection of the single Khovanov homology group $\Khred(\tau(0))$.